Which Fiskars Splitting Axe Do You Need? (I own them all)

 It’s the largest axe size that can still reasonably be carried on a pack, as a companion to a light saw.
 But like the X11 it could also work well as a light axe for the woodpile.

-It’s about $100(US), whereas my X11 was under $60.
+The N12 is about $100(US), whereas my X11 was under $60.
 For me, it’s hard to justify spending that much on another Fiskars axe.
 But if you are looking for a hatchet that’s a little different, this could be a good choice.
-(See the N12 on Amazon)

 About the author: